-**For Medigap Plans K and L, after you meet your annual out-of-pocket limit and your annual Part B deductible ($233in 2022), the Medigap plan pays 100% of covered services for the rest of that calendar year.
+**For Medigap Plans K and L, after you meet your annual out-of-pocket limit and your annual Part B deductible ($240 in 2024), the Medigap plan pays 100% of covered services for the rest of that calendar year.

 ***Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in an inpatient admission.
 You can find this chart as well as other great info in Medicare’s Choosing a Medigap booklet as well, which you can find here.